Learn More About the 2 Most Common Incontinence Products: Liners & Pads

 At night or when away from home for a long period of time, either a higher absorbency product or the addition of a booster is the preferred solution.
 Adding the extra absorbency allows the wearer to sleep through the night and wake up dry.
 During the day and when out in public, a booster can provide added security against embarrassing leaks.

 Tip: You can add multiple boosters if necessary, just stack them as needed.
 The adhesive backing on NorthShore Booster Pads will help them stack and stay in place.
 Wet boosters can easily be peeled up to remove and the diaper/underwear below will still have plenty of capacity and use left.

 Advantages of Liners

 What is the advantage of a liner?
 They are lightweight!
 Liners don’t usually have the bulkiness of a lot of fitted briefs and pull-ons.
 Individuals looking for a liner that is more absorbent than most of the ones found in retail stores should consider DynaDry Supreme Liners by NorthShore.
 They are a great option.

 Tip: Liners can be used by individuals who have bowel incontinence and are not ready to transition into protective underwear or a fitted brief.
 Liners such as DynaDry provide additional protection in the rear to contain fecal leakage.
 If a liner doesn't offer needed protection, then consider trying a brief with tabs or pull-on.

 Watch this How-To Video to learn more about the features and differences between Liners and Boosters:

 Remember, booster pads are meant only to be worn inside disposable underwear.
 Liners are designed to be worn inside regular underwear.
-Which is best depends on individual preference and needs.
+Which is best depends on individual preferences and needs.

 Browse our wide selection of Incontinence Products and Supplies or call (800) 563-0161 for personalized product recommendations from our Customer Care & Service team.